 5. A preventive care approach Helps prevent progression to more severe TMD requiring extensive treatment in the future, especially for individuals with underlying or unrecognized bruxism.

 Occlusal adjustment is a dental procedure that involves carefully reshaping a small portion of the tooth surface to improve the way the upper and lower teeth come together.
-This helps achieve proper bite alignment and prevents excessive or uneven contact during biting or chewing.
+This helps achieve proper bite alignment and prevents excessive or uneven contact during biting or chewing which can lead to chronic pain and, eventually, the loss of teeth in the future.

 1. Bite Analysis The dentist visually examines the teeth and uses articulating paper to identify areas of excessive or premature contact.